 Adequate sleep combined with blocking blue light and sleeping as per your natural environment help you stay lean.

 But it's not just sleep duration that plays a role in determining whether melatonin will help you stay trim, a properly aligned circadian rhythm is also crucial.
 Misaligned circadian rhythms (i.e from night shift work, or jet travel, or simply staying up late exposed to blue light) is linked to increased obesity rates.

 This is why I have written about the harmful effects of long haul jet travel in my article 12 Reasons Why Travelling Is Disruptive To Our Health (And How To Remedy It) in my mind it is a recipe for poor health and fat gain.

 Another hormone that lack of sleep impacts is growth hormone.

-Growth hormone (GH) is released in it's highest amounts when we are in slow wave sleep (tip - use the Oura Ring to measure the amount of slow wave sleep you get each night).
+Growth hormone (GH) is released in it's highest amounts when we are in slow wave sleep (tip - use the Oura Ring - read my Oura Ring Review HERE - to measure the amount of slow wave sleep you get each night).

 A lack of slow wave sleep results in lowered GH levels in the body, in turn a lack of GH leads to lowered muscle mass and bone density and increases body fat levels.